 The faculty in the School of Art offer three concentrations for students in the B.A. degree in Art program: art history, photographic studies, and studio art.
-These concentrations are intended to give the student a broadly based general education in the field with some specialized work at the upper-division level.
+These concentrations are intended to give the student a broadly based general education in the field with some specialized work at the upperdivision level.

 The major in Art consists of 45 to 48 semester hours, depending on the concentration, and includes the requirements listed below for each concentration.
-B.A. programs are especially suited for pursuing interdisciplinary studies or a minor in another discipline.
+B.A. programs are especially suited for individuals pursuing interdisciplinary studies or a minor in another discipline.
 All courses in the major must be completed with a "C" or higher.

 In addition to fulfilling the major requirements, students must meet all university graduation requirements and college degree requirements.
-See pages 79-83 for university graduation requirements and pages 247-248 for college degree requirements.
+See "University Graduation Requirements," page 81, and "College Degree Requirements," page 261.